psy0rz/zfs_autobackup/README.md

 [root@server ~]# easy_install zfs-autobackup
 ```

-### Direct download

-Its also possible to just download <https://raw.githubusercontent.com/psy0rz/zfs_autobackup/v3.0/bin/zfs-autobackup> and run it directly.

-The only requirement that is sometimes missing is the `argparse` python module.
-Optionally you can install `colorama` for colors.

-It should work with python 2.7 and higher.

 ## Example

 In this example we're going to backup a machine called `server1` to a machine called `backup`.